DivyaBansal/DivyaBansal/README.md

 7. Docker, AWS (S3, EC2, Sagemaker), Airflow, Jenkins (Basic): Fundamental understanding and personal project experience with these tools.
 8. Git, SVN, Autosys/cron, JIRA, Confluence, MS Office (Advanced): Used it extensively in professional and university projects.

-**Personal**
-1. Sincere and responsible
-2. Solution-oriented mindset
-3. Good communication: positive client interaction in prior work experience (good comprehension of client requirements and delivery of solutions)
-4. Enjoy learning new tools and technologies: like to follow and learn about the latest technology trends

 After delaying it for many years, from now on I pledge to revise and showcase my abilities through this profile and also contribute to some open source projects.
 > I will keep spamming the internet until an employer finds me worthy of an interesting full-time position